AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 **Figure 8:** The mass flow of coagulant from the coagulant stock tank over time.
 The slope of the graph was -0.0019, which indicates that the mass flow rate was 1.9 mg/s.
 The graph appears stepwise because the balance only has a precision of 0.1 g.

 The recorded mass flow rate of coagulant can then be converted to volumetric flow rate using a density relationship.
-However, accuracy with this flow rate measuring technique was suspected to be low.
-The reason for this was the uncertainty in the ability of the float valve to respond to the low flow rates.
-This uncertainty prompted the introduction of second method for measuring flow rate out of the PACl constant head tank, the IV drip chamber.
+However, uncertainty in the float valve's ability of the to respond to the low flow rates was a suspected source of error in the measurements.
+This uncertainty prompted the introduction of a second method for measuring flow rate out of the PACl constant head tank, the IV drip chamber.

 #### IV Drip System

 Another proposed method to measure and regulate coagulant flow rate was to use an intravenous (IV) system (Figure 11).
-This system would allow for an easy visual way to measure flow rate just by counting the amount of drops that fall within a given time period.
-Most IV drip chambers specify the number of drops that equal a milliliter of water; the current setup uses a drip chamber with 20 drops per milliliter.
+This system allows users to measure flow rate by simply counting the number of drops that fall within a given time period.
+Most IV drip chambers specify the number of drops that equal a milliliter of water; the current setup uses a drip chamber that releases 20 drops per milliliter.
 This would allow the user to convert drops per unit time to mL per unit time to get a flow rate.
-Lastly, it also serves as a way double check the results of the scale derived flow rates.
+Lastly, it also serves as a way to double check the results of the scale derived flow rates.

 In order to determine the flow rate the team timed the amount of time it took for 20 drops to fall in the drip chamber.
 Since the IV drip chamber specified 20 drops per milliliter, the flow rate was calculated by dividing 1 mL by the recorded time.
 The calculated flow rates can be found [here](https://docs.google.com/spreadsheets/d/1IfbS2UFp3Ce4mH5M0O0il0AwW0HiAQ8-2CF-pYxHCLg/edit?usp=sharing).

-The team carried out these measurements at 5 cm intervals and got very insightful information by doing so.
+The team then used this technique to measurement flow rates at different $\Delta h$ values, each at 5 cm intervals from each other.
 It was observed that with a small change in height there was a large change in PACl flow rate.
-This was concerning because it would make it hard to control flow rates and reproduce them on a consistent basis.
+This was concerning because such a set up can make it hard to control flow rates and reproduce them on a consistent basis.
 To overcome this issue the team decided to increase the length of the microbore tubing.
-This would increase head loss and increase the total height of the apparatus a bit but would increase reproducibility even more by decreasing the amount the flow rate changed in response to a change in height.
+This would increase head loss and increase the total height of the apparatus a bit but would increase reproducibility more by decreasing the amount the flow rate changed in response to a change in height.

 ```python
 import matplotlib.pyplot as plt